ifrunistuttgart/node-mavlink/README.md

     npm install node-mavlink-0.1.0.tgz

 ## Usage
-To be able to use this module, the MAVLink message definitions need to be parsed using my fork
+To be able to use this module, the MAVLink message definitions need to be parsed using our fork of [pymavlink](https://github.com/ifrunistuttgart/pymavlink).
 ## Examples
 ### TypeScript